achur00/laravel-mcp-ecosystem/frontend/2-REACT-TAILWIND-CSS-v4-COMPLETE-SETUP-GUIDE.md

 - ✅ Use semantic naming for color scales (50-900)

 ### 3. Development Workflow
-- ✅ Use --host flag for external access
+- ✅ Use --host flag for external access (Docker)
 - ✅ Test builds regularly during development
 - ✅ Use component-based CSS organization
 - ✅ Include proper TypeScript types if using TS